 Your Yamaha dealer can help you select the right propeller for your boating needs.
-Select a propeller that will allow the engine to reach the middle or upper half of the operating range at full throttle with the maximum boatload.
+Select a propeller that will allow the engine to reach the middle or upper half of the operating range at full throttle with the maximum boat-load.
 Generally, select a larger pitch propeller for a smaller operating load and a smaller pitch propeller for a heavier load.
 If you carry loads that vary widely, select the propeller that lets the engine run in the proper range for your maximum load but remember that you may need to reduce your throttle setting to stay within the recommended engine speed range when carrying lighter loads.
-To check the propeller, see page 73.